storageos/storageos.github.io/_docs/reference/cli.md

 Use `storageos COMMAND SUBCOMMAND --help` to view subcommand flags.

-Read the guides for example usage on each command.
+Read the guides for how to use each command.

 * [Create and manage volumes](../manage/volumes.html)
 * [Create and manage rules](../manage/rules.html)